fabianp/hrf_estimation/README.rst

 joint estimation of HRF and activation patterns (aka beta-map) from fMRI (BOLD) signal.

-If you use this software, please cite one of the following papers
+If you use this software, please cite (at least) one of the following papers

 "Data-driven HRF estimation for encoding and decoding models", Fabian Pedregosa, Michael Eickenberg, Philippe Ciuciu, Bertrand Thirion and